Ante Vokić: World War II

-Lorković-Vokić plot
+Lorković–Vokić plot

-Together with Mladen Lorković, Vokić led a coup dubbed the Lorković-Vokić plot.
+Together with Mladen Lorković, Vokić led a coup dubbed the Lorković–Vokić plot.
 The coup's goal was for Croatia to switch sides in the war by declaring war on Nazi Germany and entering an alliance with Anglo-American allies.
 He visited the Domobran and Ustaše units and their officers and said they should expect a big event.

 He received support from the Domobran officers and lost favour with the Ustaše, who were loyal to Ante Pavelić.
 He contacted Ivan Faroli, lawyer for Vladko Maček, the president of the Croatian Peasant Party.
 He informed Faroli about a coup to bring down the Ustaše and give power to the Croatian Peasant Party.
 This included the replacement of Ustaše's officers with Domobran officers, loyal to the Croatian Peasant Party and disarmament of German units on Croatian territory.

 Later Pavelić was visited by a Gestapo officer and told about Germany's new (V2) weapons which would turn the war in its favour.
-On 21 August 1944, Pavelić informed Siegfried Kasche about the coup and announced actions against the putschists.
+On 21 August 1944, Pavelić informed Siegfried Kasche, the German ambassador, about the coup and announced actions against the putschists.
 He also accused German general Edmund Glaise von Horstenau of involvement in the coup, because von Horstenau was coaxing Pavelić to approve the coup.

 Vokić's friend, Ante Štitić, a high ranking police official who was also involved in the coup, wrote a report after meetings with Lorković (24 August 1944) and Vokić (25 August 1944).
 He handed the report to the Ustaše units commander, Ivo Herenčić, an old opponent of Vokić.
 Herenčić gave the report to Pavelić.
 That report was the main evidence presented against Vokić and Lorković at their trial for "high treason".